 90% of US energy comes from coal, gas, oil, and nuclear; 10% from renewables; and efficiency is always to the good (Hanger).

 On the positive side, in 2011 PA emissions were the lowest in 35 years, due to decreasing reliance on coal (Hanger).

 The current paralysis brought on by Republican leaders’ adamant opposition to action can be broken in two ways: a huge electoral change similar to the 1932 wipe-out of all but 16 Republican senators, or by a disaster on the order of the flooding of Miami (Hanger).

 The audience was asked to submit written questions.
 Mine didn’t get answered, and really, I can see why it wasn’t chosen: “Why are Americans so averse to paying attention to science?”
 Here are a few more points in answer to others’ questions:

 We can get to totally renewable energy only by massive change, which only the government can drive (Quigley).

 Change will have to occur when supply and demand are disrupted (Dershad).

 Natural gas is 50% more efficient but the current high releases of methane in production and transmission remain to be regulated (Quigley).

 It takes money to save money (Morgan).

-West Chester is to use 100% energy for Borough government consumption (Mazzocco).
+West Chester is to use 100% renewable energy for Borough government consumption (Mazzocco).